roman-milk/roman-milk.github.io/babysitting-trouble.md

   'Your little girl promises to be good, by obeying and honouring her master, honest, sir.'

   She must call him, sir, and defer to him as master of the house.
 After all, he was looking after her, and teaching her, so naturally she must submit to him, and accept whatever he told her.
-Report_Story #3